HiTech House

 OUR RECOMMENDATIONS

-Modern (ICF) house plan with glass parapet roof terrace
+Modern house plan Boomer with a terrace on the second floor

 We invite you to visit our other site, EPLAN.HOUSE where you will find 4,000 selected house plans in various styles from around the world, as well as recommendations for building a house.